nickmvincent/surprise_sandbox/README.md

 Get files in places with your choice of: cli, finder app, aws cli, etc

+Be sure to install the forked version of surprise.

 Organize all the "standards" (i.e. the results used for comparison with boycotts) into a single directory.
 Here I've used misc_standards, and, and hard-coded that directory in `standards_for_uid_sets.py`